Avan Jogia: 2017–present: Films, Now Apocalypse and Mixed Feelings

 Jogia with Now Apocalypse co-star Kelli Berglund, during an episode of the Valder Beebe Show in March 2019.

 In 2017, he starred in the psychological thriller The Drowning (previously, Border Crossing), directed by Bette Gordon, with Julia Stiles and Josh Charles.
 Adapted from Pat Barker's 2001 novel Border Crossing, Jogia portrayed the central character, Danny, who was rescued from drowning by the man (Charles) who aided his conviction for murder 12 years earlier.
 Jogia starred in the comedy film The Outcasts, alongside lead actress Victoria Justice.
 Later, Jogia appeared in The Year of Spectacular Men, a film directed by Lea Thompson.
 Thompson is the mother of Zoey Deutch, who also appears in the film opposite Jogia.
-He played Sebastian, the "loving boyfriend" of a movie star (Deutch), followed by a role in A Midsummer Night's Dream, a contemporary film adaption of the comedy of the same name written by William Shakespeare.
+He played Sebastian, the "loving boyfriend" of a movie star (Deutch), followed by a role in A Midsummer Night's Dream, a contemporary film adaptation of the comedy of the same name written by William Shakespeare.
 Jogia starred in Syfy's 13-episode series titled Ghost Wars that premiered in 2017, and it was filmed in Vancouver, British Columbia, Canada, but it was canceled at the beginning of 2018.

 Jogia also landed a co-lead role with Eve Hewson in Rebecca Addelman's directorial debut, Paper Year.
 Production on the project commenced in October 2016, and was released in 2018.
 He portrays Matt in the 2018 romantic comedy, The New Romantic, which stars Jessica Barden and Camila Mendes.
 That year, Jogia was also cast in the upcoming dramatic film The Artist's Wife, together with Bruce Dern and Lena Olin.
 The film is scheduled to premiere at the Hamptons International Film Festival in December 2019.
 In June 2018, Jogia was chosen to lead the Starz comedy series Now Apocalypse, alongside Kelli Berglund, Beau Mirchoff, and Roxane Mesquida.
 Jogia portrayed Ulysses Zane, who, along with his friends "are on various quests pursuing love, sex and fame while navigating the strange and oftentimes bewildering city of Los Angeles."
 The series, which marked Jogia's second project with writer and director Gregg Araki (after Here Now), aired in March 2019, and was later cancelled after one season.
 That same year, he appeared in the action comedy Shaft, and had a bigger role, as a laid-back musician, in the sequel Zombieland: Double Tap.